chandan0629/Hacktoberfest-2025-Web_portfolio/README.md

 [![Hacktoberfest badge](https://img.shields.io/badge/Hacktoberfest-2025-blueviolet)](https://hacktoberfest.com/)

 **How to participate:**
+- Star this repo
+- Follow me If u want
 - Fork this repository
 - Make your changes (code, docs, suggestions)
 - Open a Pull Request (PR) with a clear description